Girona-Costa Brava Airport:

 Considering that Ryanair used to sell its flights into what they called “Barcelona-Girona Airport” on their website, it was no surprise when they later began flying into BCN itself.
 In hindsight, maybe more could have been done to promote Girona City and Province, including the Costa Brava and the Pyrenees, as a destination in its own right and not just a gateway for cheap flights to Barcelona city.

-This summer (2024), Ryanair will fly from Girona to a total of 36 international destinations (six of them new) in 14 countries until the end of October.
+Next summer (2025), Ryanair will fly from Girona to a total of 38 international destinations in 13 countries until the end of October.
 They have two aircraft based there (three during the peak summer months) and employ around 30 staff, with more than 1.5 million passengers expected to use the airport over the next year.

 During the peak season, Ryanair will fly daily, or almost daily, to Charleroi in Belgium; Beauvais, France; Dublin, Ireland; Pisa, Italy; Düsseldorf-Weeze, Frankfurt-Hahn, Memmingen, Nürnberg and Karlsruhe-Baden in Germany, Poznan, Krakow and Wroclaw in Poland, and Stansted, Bournemouth, Bristol and Manchester in the UK.